fdsimms/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### That’s Them
 Find your information here: [https://thatsthem.com/](https://thatsthem.com/), if it shows up, try to opt out here: [https://thatsthem.com/optout](https://thatsthem.com/optout).
 Do not click on the Dataseal.io link, which is a paid product.

-### ☠ TruthFinder
-Find and remove your information at [https://www.truthfinder.com/opt-out/v2/submit](https://www.truthfinder.com/opt-out/v2/submit).
-Search for your name, click &quot;remove this record,&quot; and fill out the information (your name and email address).
-You can also send your removal request in the mail to TruthFinder, attn: OptOut, 2534 State St., Suite 473, San Diego, CA 92101.
-If you find your information after you have opted out, contact Truthfinder at (800) 699-8081 or [help@truthfinder.com](mailto:help@truthfinder.com).
-(More contact information here: [https://www.truthfinder.com/about/#contact](https://www.truthfinder.com/about/#contact).)

 ### Unmask
 Look for your data here: [https://unmask.com/](https://unmask.com/).
 Opt out here: [https://unmask.com/opt-out/](https://unmask.com/opt-out/).